nerstak/L3-BDD2/README.md

 This project was developped as an end project for an advanced database course.
 It contains a small GUI based on Swing with a small wrapper, and a light JDBC wrapper.
 Both of those components have limits, but are sufficient for the project's requirements.

+It is reusing some components from a [past project](https://github.com/nerstak/apu-garage), such as the GUI system, with small improvements.

 ## Getting Started <a name = "getting_started"></a>

 ### Prerequisites